 Learn more about HDAP & how to apply

-The Massachusetts HIV Drug Assistance Program (HDAP), administered by AccessHealth MA, helps state residents who cannot afford to pay the full cost of the HIV-related drugs and health insurance they need.
+The Massachusetts HIV Drug Assistance Program (HDAP), administered by Community Resource Initiative, helps state residents who cannot afford to pay the full cost of the HIV-related drugs and health insurance they need.

 HIV Drug Assistance Program (HDAP)